Demographics of Staten Island: Irish Americans

 Irish Americans make up 9.6% of Staten Island.
 They are the second largest population of European ancestry on Staten Island.
 Staten Island has large enclaves of Irish Americans scattered throughout the borough but mainly concentrated on the North Shore.
 The neighborhoods of Westerleigh, West Brighton, New Brighton, Randall Manor, and St George have large Irish American populations.
 These tightly knit communities have remained densely populated with Irish Americans for over 100 years.

 Asian Americans

 According to the 2010 Census, Staten Island has a 7.4% non-Hispanic Asian population.
 The Asian population was mostly concentrated in the areas alongside the Staten Island Expressway.
 The area around Bradley Avenue has the highest concentration of Asians on Staten Island (Census tract 187.02 has a 24% Asian population, and census tract 189.02 has a 23% Asian population).
 Other areas with a small concentration of Asians were Graniteville, Willowbrook, Concord, Castleton Corners, Park Hill, Rosebank, South Beach, and Grasmere.
 There was also a small Asian concentration in Mariners' Harbor (Census Tract 231 was 13% Asian).
+In 2024, some reports came out that there has been an increasing influx of Chinese homeowners moving into many parts of the borough, but the New Dorp neighborhood has been significantly mentioned as having an emerging Staten Island Chinatown on New Dorp Lane due to the increasing influx of authentic Chinese owned businesses opening up from professional and educational services, food stores, eateries, pharmacies, and H&L Supermarket opened up on Hylan Boulevard as a large Chinese supermarket to cater to the growing Chinese population.